 NPDs may also help educate nurses transitioning to another role or specialty.
-As learning facilitators, they create and implement education opportunities that promote knowledge retention and competence.
-The NPD specialty is recognized by the American Nurses Association (ANA) and has its own scopes and standards of practice.
+As learning facilitators, they create and implement educational opportunities that promote knowledge retention and competence.
+The NPD specialty is recognized by the American Nurses Association (ANA) and has its own scope and standards of practice.

 “The scope and standards of practice for nursing professional development (NPD) specialists define minimal qualifications as an active registered nurse (RN) license with a master’s degree in nursing or a related field,” the ANA notes. “… Because the NPD role is a combined education and practice role, it typically also requires demonstrated patient-care expertise.”

 - Curriculum Coordinators identify training needs required for staff development programs and are usually employed in hospitals or other clinical settings.
 They plan, implement, and evaluate the effectiveness of training programs and may also deliver training content.
 They may also be responsible for developing materials to communicate the availability of training programs.

 - Education Consultants are commonly hired by specialty practices or healthcare organizations to advise, create, or administer continuing education for clinical staff.
 Working closely with the client, they provide customized training, regulatory compliance audits, and process review and design to ensure that staff can focus on patient care with positive outcomes.
 Consultants may be independent or work for clinical education providers.

 - Clinical Competency Coordinators work in hospitals or other clinical settings such as nursing homes, to evaluate patient care by assessing the competency of clinical staff on an ongoing basis, evaluating the quality of patient care by bedside observation, and assessing the demonstration of proper procedures and best practices by staff.